Drago Ibler

 Drago Ibler (14 August 1894 – 12 September 1964) was a Croatian architect and pedagogue.
 His style can be described as pure simplicity and functional architecture.

-Ibler was born in Zagreb.
-He gained his diploma in architecture at the Technische Hochschule in Dresden, Germany.
-In 1921, he joined the group around Le Corbusier and L'Esprit Nouveau in Paris.
+Ibler was born in Zagreb and he earned a diploma in architecture at the Technische Hochschule in Dresden, Germany.
+He became acquainted with Le Corbusier and L'Esprit Nouveau in Paris.
 He then studied from 1922 to 1924 at the Staatliche Kunstakademie in Berlin, in the studio of German architect Hans Poelzig which influenced his work during 1920s.